RealistikDash/kcp.py/README.md

 # kcp.py
-Python bindings and abstractions for the KCP protocol.
+Python bindings and networking for the KCP protocol.

 ## What is KCP?
 KCP is a protocol focusing on low latency data delivery with a guarantee of data delivery.
 It serves as an alternative to the TCP protocol.